IT Networking Solutions – Christchurch, Dunedin, Tauranga & NZ Wide

 The first step in setting up any new network is to define its rules – how do you want to separate, restrict and secure the flow of data between internal networks and users?

-We work with you to define a set of logical rules under which the network will operate, which will ensure its security and allow your organisation to run in as efficient and effective a way as possible.
+We work with you to define a set of logical rules under which the network will operate, which will ensure network security and allow your organisation to run in as efficient and effective a way as possible.
 We do so by factoring in the following considerations:

 - Device security: Which devices have access to a particular network?
 Device security is the cornerstone of your network’s security, so we’ll need to define whether your network/s are private, semi-private or public, and the degree of access certain devices and users are granted within those frameworks.